 You will work in collaboration with journalists affiliated with Peabody award–winning Round Earth Media, reporters who cover Morocco for top-tier media outlets such as the Associated Press and The New York Times, and high profile Moroccan journalists.
 This is a rare opportunity to be mentored and educated by some of the world’s best journalists.
 Instruction is supplemented by university professors, researchers, NGO leaders, and subject-area experts from Morocco.

-Anna Jacobs, MA, Academic Director
+Ursula Lindsey, MA, Academic Director

 Mary Stucky, Senior Advisor in Journalism